 When it comes to sunrise photography, choose a lightweight and multi-function DSLR camera.
 Note that any lens can fit any camera as long as they belong to the same brand.
 This means that you cannot mount a Canon lens to a Nikon camera.
 Hence, Nikon lenses are not compatible with Canon cameras.
 Take note of the features as well.

-You should also use a camera with a large memory card.
+You should also use a No products found. with a large memory card.
 Extra memory cards may also be required.
 It’s usually a good idea to have some back-ups.
 For the battery, make sure it is fully charged minutes before going to your location.
 Cold mornings can easily drain a battery, so you might also want to bring extra batteries.

 Related: Best Entry-Level DSLR Cameras